What counselling can help with:

 existential issues

-How has the 'old me' gone? who am I now?
+How has the 'old me' gone?
+Who am I now?
 Who will I be?
 What is my purpose?

 redundancy, retirement and unemployment